 People will always pay a premium for a superior product.

-Unopened, factory sealed, boxed, or mint condition titles are more valuable than a loose one, but they are more in demand and can be harder for a collector to get their hands on.
+Unopened, factory-sealed, boxed, or mint condition titles are more valuable than loose ones, but they are more in demand and can be harder for a collector to get their hands on.
 At the same time, some fans like the thrill of the adventure and the challenge created when searching for that special find.